funvill/funvill.github.io/_posts/2008-01-03-if-you-build-it-they-will-come-mentality.md

 ---
-title: If you build it they will come mentality...
+title: "If you build it they will come mentality..."
 date: 2008-01-03 14:30:00
+categories:
+- Development
-categories: Development Development
+- Development
+slug: if-you-build-it-they-will-come-mentality

 ---

 If you build it they will come.
 That&quot;s the mentality that most people have when building there first website.
 That&quot;s just not the way the internet works.
 You have to advertise, you have to tell people that you exist.

 Ask your self how you found the last item you purchased from the internet.